Marko Dinjar

-Marko Dinjar (born 21 May 1986) is a Croatian football midfielder who currently plays for NK Vardarac.
-He also appeared for the Croatian national team at various youth levels.
+Marko Dinjar (born 21 May 1986) is a Croatian football coach and a former midfielder, currently with NK Vardarac.
+He also appeared for the Croatia national team at various youth levels.

 Club career

 Dinjar started his career playing at youth level for his hometown club Osijek.
 He made his professional league debut in the 2002–03 Prva HNL season as a second-half substitute in an away match against Varteks on 10 August 2002.
 This made him the youngest debutant in the history of the league, at the age of 16 years and 82 days (5926 days), a record he held until March 2013 when Cibalia's Marko Dabro played in a match against RNK Split at the age of 16 years and 2 days.

 In March 2008, Dinjar signed a four-year contract with Russian club Terek Grozny.
 In the summer of 2009, he joined Hungarian club Győri ETO.